-Volunteering in Cambodia can be an eye-opening experience.
+Have you ever imagined what volunteering in Cambodia can be like?
+Meeting the locals, working in their schools, helping rescue and save endangered animals, and more!
 For travelers, Cambodia is a lush locale with inspiring scenery and wonderful people.
-It has everything from ancient, grand temples to serene beaches and bustling markets.
-Service-minded travelers will find just as much to love in this incredible country.
+It has everything from ancient, breathtaking temples to serene, beautiful beaches and bustling markets full of excited crowds and exotic foods.
+Travelers looking to make an impact in Cambodia will find just as much to love in this incredible country.

 There is a bevy of opportunities for volunteering in Cambodia that are ethical and responsible, where travelers who want to give back can do a lot of good.
 Choosing to volunteer abroad while traveling to Cambodia means both time and money are going back into the community, where they are truly needed.